 Choosing the best tea for energy for you is very important.
 You need to decide how much quantity of caffeine you want every day.
 If you intake an average of four or more coffee beverages a day, then you should opt for a strong black tea because an oolong tea will not give you the energy you need.
 A strong black tea contains high concentrations of caffeine and L-theanine which keeps you focused for longer times.

 The second important factor for choosing the best tea for energy is taste.
-High caffeinated tea will have a strong and bold flavor which is great for coffee drinkers as they enjoy bold flavors.
+High caffeinated tea will have a strong and bold flavour which is great for coffee drinkers as they enjoy bold flavours.
 Teas like black, Assam, Darjeeling, Ceylon Tea are highly caffeinated as discussed above.
-In terms of strong flavor, oolong tea is the best after black tea as it is semi-oxidized that allows the leaves to develop sharp and deep flavours.
+In terms of the strong flavour, oolong tea is the best after black tea as it is semi-oxidized that allows the leaves to develop sharp and deep flavours.

-Oolong tea is a Chinese favorite.
-It comes in fruity and floral flavors which makes a happy medium between white and black teas.
-Ceylon Oolong tea by Teakruhti is a premium oolong tea that tastes fresh and mild.
+Oolong tea is a Chinese favourite.
+It comes in fruity and floral flavours which makes a happy medium between white and black teas.
+Ceylon Oolong tea by teakruhti is a premium oolong tea that tastes fresh and mild.

-If you are a fan of milder flavors, then you will definitely like green teas better.
-For the people who are sensitive towards caffeine, white tea is a better option as it is the most delicate and least caffeinated type of tea.
-Ceylon Ivory by Teakruhti is a loose-leaf white tea that tastes light, fresh and mildly nutty.
+If you are a fan of milder flavours, then you will definitely like green teas better.
+For the people who are sensitive towards caffeine, White tea is a better option as it is the most delicate and least caffeinated type of tea.
+Ceylon Ivory by teakruhti is a loose-leaf white tea that tastes light, fresh and mildly nutty.

 Herbal teas are generally caffeine-free as they do not come from the Camellia sinensis plant which basically produces black, green, white teas.
 Fruit teas which are not considered as a tea by most of the people also do not contain caffeine and are free from added sugars.

 Does loose leaf tea have higher caffeine content?